ThePangel/Mixuino/README.md

 Hide to systray hides the window, the window can be revealed again from the systray icon option  ``Show``

+There is also a checkbox than when checked changes the ``hideDefault`` value if you want the window to be hidden at startup

 The options available refreshes and changes (if new programs are opened or others closed) when the mouse hovers any of the option menus

 To close the application you can just close this window or close it with the ``Exit`` option in the systray icon